NHSDigital/integration-adaptor-nhais/INBOUND.md

 #### Data Items for Amendment

 The inbound Amendment transaction uses a JSONPatch data type instead of FHIR.
-The format is very similar to outbound amendments with two exceptions.
+The format is very similar to outbound amendments with two exceptions:

-* The NHAIS system may advise a new NHS number
+* NHAIS may provide a new NHS number
-* Free text notes are never advised
+* NHAIS never provides free text notes

 | GP Links Data Item                        | Amendment  | Erasable |
 |-------------------------------------------|------------|----------|